radamuz/IAW_Project2_TeamNumber1/wordpress/wp-content/plugins/wp-google-maps/readme.txt

 Please update your WP Google Maps version to 6.2.1 to ensure you are using the latest security enhancements.

 == Changelog ==

+= 8.0.28 - 2020-11-26 - Low priority =
+* Tested the plugin with WP5.6 RC1 - All seems in order
+* Modified the Google Places Autocomplete functionality to reduce the amount of API calls originating from basic users

 = 8.0.27 - 2020-10-15 - Medium priority =
 * Changes have been made to limit the amount of API calls we process for users using our API key (for new users).
 For more information please see https://www.wpgmaps.com/documentation/autocomplete-disabled/